-Dame Jacqueline Wilson has given a major financial boost to the Branford Boase Award again this year.
+Dame Jacqueline Wilson has been a long time supporter of the Branford Boase Award.
 She comments:

 “I have a special affection for this prize since I was invited to be the first Author Judge in 2000.
 Since then the prize has grown in stature with 36 titles submitted last year (2004), reflecting a great enthusiasm for new writing amongst publishers and readers alike.
 It can be such a struggle for new writers starting out that I am thrilled to be able to offer this support to a prize which can make a real difference to their prospects”.

 Philip Pullman talks about the crucial relationship between editor and new author:

 The Branford Boase Award is one of the most imaginative and useful prizes there are.
 Imaginative, because imagination is a way of seeing the truth about things, and the truth about writing and publishing novels is that a good editor is a story’s best friend and wisest counsellor.
 There are other people whose job is to do other kinds of things connected with the profession of writing: an agent will make sure the writer has the best financial deal, a publicist will make sure the book is as widely known as possible, librarians will bring the book to the attention of eager readers – and so on; but the real work is done when author and editor sit down together and work at making the story as good as it can possibly be.
 There are few rewards for editors, apart from the satisfaction of seeing ‘their’ books do well – but no-one knows what their contribution has been; and the Branford Boase award is a welcome and important way of celebrating what editors do.